From handmade hobby to money – do what you love and the money will follow?

 Mossery says:

-These are more facts and statements about what the mission behind the brand is, what they do and what the values are.
+These Instagram bio descriptions are more facts and statements about what the mission behind the brand name is, what they do and what the values are.

-When it comes to deciding what kind of description you’re going to have, think back to your archetype because it needs to make sense with your archetype (and again, this is something we cover in another lesson of the “Instagram for maker’s: from a to sales” course).
+When it comes to deciding what kind of description you’re going to use in your Instagram bio, think back to your archetype because it needs to make sense with your archetype (and again, this is something we cover in another lesson of the “Instagram for makers” course).
 What type of account do you have and how do you need to introduce it to people who’ve never heard of you before?
-It needs to clearly explain what the account or the shop is about and it needs to make potential followers understand what they’ll get by following your account.
+The best Instagram bios clearly explain what the account or the artist’s shop is about and it needs to make potential followers understand what they’ll get by following you on Instagram.

 Whatever you do, please don’t overthink it.
-You can change this really easily.
+Keep in mind, you can change your bio really easily.
 If you want, you can change it every day.
-I don’t recommend that, but you will probably change it regularly as you find better ways to express who you are and what your account is about in under 150 characters.
+I don’t recommend that, but you will probably change your bio as you find better ways to express who you are as a maker, and what your business is about in under 150 characters.
 So don’t overthink it, you can change it.
-Just pick one and move on for now.
+Just pick one bio template style and move on for now.

-My last tip is about how it looks: make it more readable by using line breaks and emojis.
+My last tip on the description in your bio is about how it looks: make it more readable by using line breaks and emojis.
 That’s really important.

-Remember that again, this is something that you can change as often as you want to.
+Remember that again, this part of your Instagram bio is something that you can change as often as you want to.
 You can also use emojis to emphasize the link below visually, like arrows pointing down.
 That’s something that I would recommend too.

-Let’s look at a few examples of what this could be.
+Let’s look at a few Instagram bio ideas of what this could be for your business.
 Depending on what people would get if they click the link in your bio, you might want to say something like this:

-The two last ones are more timely and the four first examples are more kind of generic.
-This will, of course, depend on what the actual link in your bio is going to be and where it’s going to take people, so let’s talk about that next.
+The last two are more timely and the four first examples are more generic.
+This will, of course, depend on what the actual link in your Instagram bio is going to be and where it’s going to take people, so let’s talk about that next.

-The link in your bio is the only link that people can click on your account that you can customize so you can take them anywhere you’d like (again, not talking about the Instagram Stories here).
+The link in your Instagram bio is the only link that people can click on your account that you can customize so you can take them anywhere you’d like (not talking about the Instagram Stories here).
 It’s a crucial step in your Instagram sales system.

-There are lots of possible options here and you might want a different link every time you post.
-If you post a picture of your latest product collection, you might want the link in your bio to be taking people to that product collection.
-If you post a picture with a caption that talks about your latest post, where you’re talking about your latest pattern that you’re selling – maybe you want the link in your bio to take people to that exact pattern.
+There are lots of possible options here and you might want a different link in your bio every time you post.
+If you post a picture of your latest handmade product collection, you might want the link in your bio to take people to that product collection.
+If you post a picture with a caption that talks about your latest blog post, where you’re talking about your latest pattern that you’re selling – maybe you want the link in your Instagram bio to take people to that exact pattern.

-The only problem with this approach is that we have only one link so we can’t have something too broad, like the general homepage of your shop, and we can’t have something too specific, like one product, because you will need to change it every time you post and that’s not practical.
+The only problem with this approach is that we have only one link to use in our Instagram bios, so we can’t have something too broad, like the general homepage of your shop.
+And we can’t have something too specific, like one product, because you will need to change it every time you post on Instagram and that’s not practical.

 Luckily, there’s a solution.
-Here are my two recommended options: first is to use that link to take people to a landing page (I’ll explain in a second what that is).
+Here are my two recommended options.
+First is to use that bio link to take people to a landing page (I’ll explain in a second what that is).
 That’s probably what 98% of you are going to do.
-The second option is to link to a clickable version of your feed.
+The second option is to use your Instagram bio link to a clickable version of your feed.

 Let’s look at option one, the landing page, first.

-A landing page is a page that you create just for Instagram to direct users to where they want to go.
-Typically it offers a choice of several links, so when someone clicks on that landing page, there’s a selection of links that they can click on.
+A landing page is a web page that you create just for Instagram to direct users to where they want to go.
+Typically it offers a choice of several links, so when someone clicks on the link in your bio, there’s a selection of additional links that they can click on.
 To build it, you can either use your website builder and create a really simple page on it just for Instagram, or you can use a tool like Linktree, Campsite or Milkshake (you can also find them all in the workbook for this course).

 Let’s look at a few examples:

-The first one on the left here is mine, and that’s something that I’ve built with my website builder.
+The first one on the left here is mine.
+I built it with my website builder.
 I didn’t use a tool for this, it’s a page on my website that you can access if you go to tizzit.co/Instagram.
 It’s not on my website in my menu or my navigation bar.
-It’s kind of hidden and I just use it on Instagram so that people can find the links that I refer to in my posts most often.
+It’s kind of hidden and I just use it on my Instagram bio so that people can find the links that I refer to in my Instagram posts most often.

-The two pictures on the right are from Campsite and Linktree which are tools that help you build those landing pages really easily so that you can offer from this one link in bio a couple of different links once people click on it.
+The two pictures on the right are from Campsite and Linktree which are tools that help you build those landing pages really easily so that you can offer a couple of different links from this one link in bio.

-The pros of using a landing page are that it allows you to direct people toward different links via the one link in your bio.
+The pros of using a landing page for your business on Instagram are that it allows you to direct people toward different links via the one link in your bio.
 It’s highly customizable because you can decide which links you want to have on that landing page and it’s really easy to create and to change as needed.

-Let’s look at the second option for that link next, which was using an app that allows you to turn the link in bio to a clickable version of your feed.
+Let’s look at the second option for that link in your Instagram Bio.
+It involves using an app that allows you to turn the link in bio to a clickable version of your Instagram feed.
 What does that even mean?
 Well, there are apps and tools out there that allow you to recreate a version of your Instagram feed where each image is clickable.

 The best-known tool for this is called Linkin.bio by Later.
 Here’s what it does:

 It’s also great if you want to refer to a specific video or a specific blog post, but it’s not so great for a few reasons.
 The first one is that usually those tools are paid.
-The second one is that Instagram is actually coming up with a feature called the shoppable feed, which I’m diving into in the next lesson of the “Instagram from makers: from a-to-sales”, that may make this option not so useful after all.
-The last thing that I think isn’t too great with that option is that when people click on the link in your bio and this page opens that looks exactly like the feed, they have to remember what picture they were looking at to find the link that they want to click.
+The second one is that Instagram has actually come up with a feature called the shoppable feed, which I’m diving into in the next lesson of the “Instagram from makers: from a-to-sales”, that may make this Instagram bio link option not so useful after all.
+The last thing that I think isn’t too great with that option is that when people click on the link in your bio and this page opens that looks exactly like the feed, they have to remember what picture on Instagram they were looking at to find the link that they want to click.
 It makes it not necessarily super user-friendly in my opinion.

-We’ve worked through a lot of steps together, but it’s time to put it all together so that you can build your perfect Instagram profile bio.
-In the workbook accompanying this course, I’m sharing with you activities to help you craft your perfect Instagram bio, and I highly recommend you check it out and do those activities.
+We’ve worked through a lot of steps and Instagram bio ideas, but it’s time to put it all together so that you can build one of the best Instagram bios for makers out there.
+In the workbook accompanying this course, I’m sharing with you activities to help you craft your perfect Instagram bio, and I highly recommend you check it out and do the activities.

 Make sure to check out the course.
 Au revoir!